Spin-up and mass-gain in hyperbolic encounters of spinning black holes: Setup and Numerical framework

 In this work, we consider the scattering or merger of two \bh{s} with equal masses, $m$, and equal (dimensionless) spins, $\chi=S/m^2$, where $S$ refers to the \bh{} angular momentum.
 Their initial setup is depicted in Fig.~\ref{fig:InitialConditions}.
 The \bh{s} are initially located along the x-axis, each at a distance $X$ from the origin so that their initial separation is $d=2X$.
 The \bh{s} have equal, but oppositely directed, initial (linear) momenta, $|\vec{P}_{\rm i}|$, with an incident angle, $\theta$, with respect to the x-axis.
 The \bh{s}' initial spins are aligned or anti-aligned with the orbital angular momentum (i.e. along the z-axis).
 We refer to the initial values of the \bh{} mass and spin as $m_{\rm i}$ and $\chi_{\rm i}$, respectively.
 The total mass of the system is $\mathrm{M}=2m_{\rm i}=1$ (in code units).

 Here and henceforth, the \bh{} mass, $m$, refers to the Christodoulou mass.
 The (dimensionless) spin, $\chi \in (-1,+1)$, is positive when aligned with the orbital angular momentum and negative when anti-aligned with the orbital angular momentum.
+The linear momentum $P$ and \bh{} mass $m$ are initially prescribed by the Bowen-York linear momentum and the individual \bh{s'} ADM mass~\cite{Bowen:1980yu,Brandt:1997tf}.
+We note that the \bh{} mass coincides with the Christodoulou mass in the limit of isolated \bh{s}.

 Holding other parameters constant, as the incident angle is decreased, the \bh{s} scatter, follow zoom-whirl orbits, or merge; see Fig.~\ref{fig:Boost245Spin00}.
 The lowest incident angle for which a system undergoes scattering is called the threshold angle, $\theta_{\rm th}$.
 We use the subscripts ``$1$'' and ``$2$'' to refer to the initial \bh{s}.
 In cases where the \bh{s} merge, we use the subscript ``$3$'' to refer to the remnant.
 All dimensionful quantities are expressed in units of the total mass, $\mathrm{M}=1$.